mikezano/zano-press/src/markdown/showcase/2025-05-12 Animated Checkered Background.md

 ## HTML setup

 Just one div needed here 🤯.
-The magic will come in being able to defined multiple backgrounds through CSS.
+The magic will come in being able to define multiple backgrounds on one element through CSS.

 ```html
 <div class="animated-background"></div>